RobertSmith/Orchestrate.NET/README.md

 Running Tests
 -------------
 Orchestrate.NET runs against the actual Orchestrate API.
 Go to Orchestrate.io and set up an account.
 Create a new application and use the API key provided.
-See the Contributing section below on where to place the key.

 Docs
 ----